Honda Activa 125

 The Honda Activa 125 gets an all-new 123.9cc fuel-injected motor that delivers 8.29PS and 10.3Nm.
 That’s 0.27PS and 0.24Nm lower than the BS4 Activa 125 but Honda claims this new motor is 13 percent more fuel-efficient than before.
 It also gets an ACG starter generator for silent starting operations and an engine start-stop system.
 The CVT transmission has been carried over from the BS4 Activa 125.

 The new Honda 125cc scooter features the same underpinnings as the BS4 Activa 125.
 It gets a telescopic fork and a monoshock.
 Braking is via a 190mm front disc or a 130mm drum at the front and a 130mm drum brake at the rear with a combined braking system.
 It gets 12-inch front and 10-inch rear steel wheels as standard while the top two variants get alloy wheels.

 Honda Activa 125 Rivals:

-The Activa 125 goes up against the Suzuki Access 125 and Yamaha Fascino 125 as well as other 125cc scooters like the Hero Destini 125, Hero Maestro Edge 125 BS6 and the Suzuki Burgman Street BS6.
+The Activa 125 goes up against the Suzuki Access 125, Yamaha Fascino 125, and the upcoming TVS Jupiter 125 as well as other 125cc scooters like the Hero Destini 125, Hero Maestro Edge 125 BS6 and the Suzuki Burgman Street BS6.
 Price-wise, it competes with the Honda SP 125.

 Honda Activa 125 Pros and Cons